 Use the Right Equipment to Dust

 Feather dusters were great in their day when the only real alternative was using a rag.
-But even back then, they didn’t do a very good job of trapping dust and would scatter it from one surface to another.
-(No wonder housekeepers made dusting furniture part of their daily routines!)
-To properly dust things in your home, you need to use the right equipment for dusting.
+But they mostly scatter dirt from one surface to another.
+To properly dust things in your home, you need to use the right equipment.

 A microfiber cloth is the best choice to clean dust from most surfaces, and that’s why they’re one of the 10 cleaning tools everyone should own.
-It’s their split, tightly twisted fibers that make microfiber cleaning cloths stand out from other fabrics.
-These split fibers mean microfiber cloths have more surface area than regular ones, which means they can clean up to ten times more dirt.
+The split, tightly twisted fibers that give microfiber cloths their name create more surface area for cleaning than regular cloths.
+That’s why they can hold up to ten times more dirt.
+Dampen them with water to wipe furniture, baseboards, and countertops and rinse them repeatedly to wash away dirt.

 How Often to Dust Things